gagoar/coverage-diff-cli/README.md

 the `base` and `head` parameters are a standard output from istanbul code coverage tool called [json-summary](https://istanbul.js.org/docs/advanced/alternative-reporters/#json-summary).

-> if you are using jest (that comes already with istanbul inside) you can just specify the `--coverageReporter` via [command line](https://jestjs.io/docs/en/cli) or via the [configuration](https://jestjs.io/docs/en/23.x/configuration#coveragereporters-arraystring).
+> if you are using jest (that comes already with istanbul inside) you can just specify the `--coverageReporters` via [command line](https://jestjs.io/docs/en/cli) or via the [configuration](https://jestjs.io/docs/en/23.x/configuration#coveragereporters-arraystring).

 ```bash
 Usage: coverage-diff-cli [options] [command]